Lush Lingo

 Lush Kitchen / Kitchen Item

-Up until October 2017, every Friday the Lush Kitchen team uploaded a menu of exclusive Lush items on to Instagram.
+Up until October 2017, every Friday (formally Sunday) the Lush Kitchen team uploaded a menu of exclusive Lush items on to Instagram.
 They would bring back old products, much loved out of season products and sometimes they even introduced new products through it.

 The products were made in small batches meaning they had a limited amount to sell – this is what made the Lush Kitchen items so very exclusive.
 The Lush Kitchen was often described as the ‘Lush Hunger Games’, to avoid disappointment you’d have to be online and ready to order by 8AM (GMT).